 SM Goh Chok Tong at the Singapore-Guangdong Development Forum 2009

-Speech by Senior Minister Goh Chok Tong at the Singapore-Guangdong Development Forum on 24 March 2009 in Guangzhou, People's Republic of China.
+Speech by Senior Minister Goh Chok Tong at the Singapore-Guangdong Development Forum in Guangzhou, People's Republic of China, on 24 March 2009.
+SM Goh made an official visit to Guangdong Province in the People's Republic of China from 23 to 27 March 2009.

 It gives me great pleasure to address the Singapore-Guangdong Development Forum, which brings together officials, businessmen and academics from both sides to exchange views and development experiences as well as to network.